Sign up to our mailing list to discover the future of beauty and wellness.

 A recent review published in Nature says there’s evidence SSRI and SNRI antidepressants are effective for the treatment of depressive disorders for women during and after menopause.
 The authors add, however, that more long-term studies are needed to investigate the safety, efficacy, and maintenance treatment with antidepressants during menopause.

 “Generally, I’m very pro my patients taking antidepressants to get them well enough to have therapy,” says Bueno.
 “But with women going through the menopause I tend to concentrate on getting them sleeping well first, then recommend they see a GP who knows about the menopause.
-I’ve heard a lot of patients say that taking HRT improved their sleep and anxiety problems.”
+I’ve heard a lot of patients say that taking HRT or the right supplements improved their sleep and anxiety problems.”

 There are so many supplements out there for menopause that it’s often about finding the one that’s best for you and your symptoms – paying close attention to the advice of your GP and any specialists caring for you.
 Do your research and take the time to investigate the quality and dosage of each ingredient listed on the back of the bottle.